 <html> <iframe src="https://www.google.com/calendar/embed?[...]" width="1920" height="1080" frameborder="0" scrolling="no"></iframe> </html>

-With this done, save the file and try browsing this URL using your web browser.
-Use ‘Private’ or ‘Incognito’ mode in your browser to make sure it will work even when you’re not logged in.
+With this step completed, save the file and try browsing this URL using your web browser.
+Use your web browser in “Private” or “Incognito” mode to make sure the URL will work even when you are not logged in to your Google account.

-Assuming this worked out, you can now add the public URL of your new page as an asset in Screenly.
+Assuming that you were able to load the webpage, you can now add the public URL of your new page as an asset in Screenly.